Oxlade family via Victoria

 2. Elizabeth Jane Oxlade (Boonstra) (Salomo)

-Elizabeth Jane's parents were Jacques Salomo c1821-65 and Jane Lockyer c1833-1925.
-According to birth records of their children, they married at Melbourne 1853.
+Elizabeth Jane's parents were Jacques (John) Salomo 1820-65 and Jane Lockyer 1834-1925.
+According to birth records for their children, they married at Melbourne 1853.
 Their child Emma was born 1856 in region of Maryborough of central Victoria goldfields, and John was born there 1857 at Alma diggings, d 1860 at nearby Cockatoo Gully, Amherst.
-By 1861 Jacques and Jane had parted.
+By 1861 John and Jane had parted.

 "Mr John Salamo [sic], an old resident of Maryborough died in the hospital on Saturday, and being a member of the Fire Brigade, the muffled tones of the bell pealed forth solemnly yesterday afternoon and about a score of firemen in uniform, under the command of Captain Casey followed the remains to the Maryborough Cemetery.
 The spectator could not but feel impressed at the sight of a body of men banded together for a good purpose, paying the last tribute to a departed comrade."